 Wealth-associated factors like reliable Internet access and cell phone usage may also contribute to higher biosurveillance coverage, particularly syndromic surveillance.
 Future analyses could compare biosurveillance coverage with historical outbreak and disease risk data, and other country infrastructure factors.
 This study’s geographic analysis of biosurveillance system coverage (Figure 6) may have been limited due to information bias.
 This analysis may be less representative of actual biosurveillance capacity in resource poor zones where system documentation is limited.

 Furthermore, the number of surveillance systems per capita is not a perfect measure of surveillance reach.
 Countries with areas of high population density may cover large swaths of population within the catchment area of a smaller number of surveillance systems than a country with the same population spread more evenly across a large area.
 These countries would appear darker on this map, with a lower system-per-capita ratio, than a perfect measure of coverage.
-Countries with small populations with many multi-country surveillance systems (e.g. smaller European countries) will have a higher system-per-capita ratio than neighboring countries with larger populations, despite the same surveillance coverage.
+Countries with small populations with many multi-country surveillance systems (e.g., smaller European countries) will have a higher system-per-capita ratio than neighboring countries with larger populations, despite the same surveillance coverage.
 Nonetheless, this is a better measure than a flat count of surveillance systems per country, which are thrown off by countries such as the United States with a large number of regional surveillance systems covering different population centers.

 Biosurveillance Ownership